MaxHarlan206/MNIST_CNN_and_GUI/README.md

 Features:<br>
 This project currently takes 28x28 px hand drawn images of numbers from the MNIST database of handwritten digits which look like this:
 ![](https://raw.githubusercontent.com/MaxHarlan206/MNIST_CNN_and_GUI/main/Screenshot%202021-01-16%2022%3A00%3A18.png)
-... and uses a convolutional neural net to predict with 99%+ accuracy which digit is pictured in this format.
+<br>... and uses a convolutional neural net to predict with 99%+ accuracy which digit is pictured in this format.
 <br>
 The layers of the network are:
 - Image normalization